 Besides this main feedback loop between supply and demand, there are also linkages between the transformation and supply modules, and further linkages such as material flows or biogenic or atmospheric CO2 via direct air capture (DAC) for synthetic fuel production.
 Primary energy needs and availability interact with the supply module.
 Complete energy balances are compiled at a regional level and the CO2 emissions of each region are then calculated using derived CO2 factors, taking into account reductions from CO2 removal technologies.

-The GEC Model is implemented in the simulation software Vensim (https://vensim.com/), but makes use of a wider range of software tools, including TIMES (https://iea-etsap.org/index.php/etsap-tools/model-generators/times).
+The GEC Model is implemented in the simulation software Vensim (Ventana Systems Inc., 2024), but makes use of a wider range of software tools, including TIMES (IEA-ETSAP, 2024).